Announcing the winning poets

 - You may submit up to three entries, each of 10 poems, provided an entry fee is paid for each.

 - Your entry’s title should appear on a separate first page.
 The title may relate to a key poem or suggest the collection’s theme if it has one.
+The title must also be the name of the file containing your poems.

 - To maintain anonymous judging, there must be no identifying marks on any poem or title page.
 Your entry must not contain any poem that might be recognized by any of the judges through workshops, mentoring, or public readings.
+We will match your entry title to your email address after anonymous judging is complete.

 - Each entry should be in one file in Word or PDF.